Ireland

 Salvia nemorosa

-This type of sage originally comes from the steppe regions of Central and Eastern Europe.
-It forms richly flowering small clumps with straight, upright stems.
+This species of sage originates from the steppe regions of Central and Eastern Europe.
+It forms abundantly flowering small clumps with straight upright stems.
 In beds, it looks best in groups.
-Traditionally, it is planted, for its coinciding blooming period, as an accompaniment to roses.
-However, it will look equally good in mixed drought-tolerant steppe plantings with grasses.
+Traditionally, it is planted as a companion to roses due to the matching flowering time.
+However, it will look equally good in mixed drought-loving steppe plantings with grasses.
 It is an excellent food source for bees.
 It lasts 7 days in a vase.
-The cultivar Ostfriesland blooms in a strikingly dark violet-blue color.
+The cultivar Ostfriesland blooms with a strikingly dark violet-blue color.

 Sold Out